softwarefactory-project/sf-docs/docs/user/submitpatches.rst

 Click on your username in the top right corner of the Gerrit UI, then choose "Settings".
 On the left you will see SSH PUBLIC KEYS.
-Paste your SSH Public Key into the corresponding field.
+Paste your SSH Public Key (usually the key file ending with the .pub extension) into the corresponding field.